Thursday (band): Reunion and second breakup (2016–2019)

 In January 2016, former members of Thursday posted a picture of themselves hanging out to Rickly's Twitter account.
-This sparked rumors that the band would soon be reuniting, however Rickly quickly dispelled these rumors saying that their communication was minimal in the five years since disbanding and they were "just finally mending some fences and healing some old wounds."
+This sparked rumors that the band would soon be reuniting, however Rickly quickly dispelled them by saying that their communication was minimal in the five years since disbanding and they were "just finally mending some fences and healing some old wounds."
 Thursday's former booking agent began encouraging them to reunite the band with the freedom to do whatever they wanted and without the pressure of having to write a new album.

-Two months later, Thursday announced they would reunite for Atlanta, Georgia's Wrecking Ball music festival in August 2016.
-In a statement about the reunion show, Rickly said: "Five years ago, we found it necessary to end Thursday for reasons beyond our control.
+Two months later, Thursday announced a reunion at Atlanta's Wrecking Ball festival in August 2016.
+Rickly said: "Five years ago, we found it necessary to end Thursday for reasons beyond our control.
 Earlier this year, we were able to reconcile all of our differences and spend time together.
 This is a vital component to what we loved about being in Thursday and we're happy to say that we'll be playing this show as the same line-up that began touring together on Full Collapse and jointly worked on every record since."
-Thursday agreed to perform at Wrecking Ball only two days before publicly announcing their participation, and the decision was made after its organizers allowed the band to perform "in our own way, including involving a charity" and after hearing about the strong lineup of bands on the festival.
-The band had no intention to reunite before this decision.
-Two months later, it was announced that the band would be playing both Denver and Chicago dates of Riot Fest in September, causing speculation that the band may play more shows later on in the year.

-On June 15, the band's official Instagram posted a picture of a show bill announcing a 'homecoming' on December 30 at Starland Ballroom.
-The caption on the Instagram post read, "NJ-you won't believe the homecoming we have planned.
-The lineup and SETLIST are going to be insane."
-On November 6, the band played the inaugural Sound on Sound fest just outside of Austin, TX.

-On January 31, 2017, the band announced a 24 date tour to take place in March and April 2017.
-Aside from the tour, Thursday headlined the 2017 Northside Festival in Brooklyn, New York.
+Thursday had no intentions to reunite before this and only agreed to perform only two days before publicly announcing their reunion, making the decision because of the festival's strong lineup and the involvement of a charity.